Gsbansal10/Averages-and-Allegation/Unsolved problems.md

 As the consicutive numbers are always in AP, we can use the method of [average as the middle term](https://mathbybihari.com/cat/progressions/average-of-an-ap/).

-The middle-term of an AP is always the average of an AP since an AP is balanced about its middle-term.
+The middle-term of an AP is always represents its average since an AP is balanced about its middle-term.
 You can also observe that the surplus above and the deficit below the middle term are equal in an AP.

 Thus for five consecutive numbers, the third term ([being the middle-term](https://mathbybihari.com/cat/progressions/average-of-an-ap/#calculating-the-middle-term)) will be the average.
 Similarly, for seven consecutive numbers, the fourth term (again being the middle-term of seven terms) will be the average.

-Thus on including the next two terms, the average shifts from the third number to the fourth number.
-As the numbers are consecutive, the fourth number will be $1$ more than the third number.
+Thus the average shifts from the third term to the fourth term.
+As the numbers are consecutive, the fourth term will be $1$ more than the third third.

 Thus the average will increase by $1$.

-💡 If you know the concept, this reasoning doesn't take five seconds to yield the answer.
+💡 If you know the concept, this reasoning doesn't take five seconds to yield answer.

 ## The average of $50$ numbers is $38$.
 If two numbers, namely, $45$ and $55$ are discarded, the average of the remaining numbers is&mdash;